Black Pawkeet Slots

-The next thing you need to decide is how much you want to spend on each bet and how many lines you want to bet on.
-For each spin of the wheels you can choose if you want to bet 1, 2, 5, 10, 25 or 50 Neopoints.
+You must decide how much you want to spend on each bet and how many lines you want to bet on.
+For each spin of the wheels you can choose if you want to bet 1, 2, 5, 10, 25, or 50 Neopoints.
 How much you wager on each spin will determine how big a payout you get if you get a string of matching symbols.
 The second option is of how many lines you want to bet on, which ranges from 1 up to 9.

 Choose your bet amount and the number of lines to play

-Personally, I prefer to use the 'Max Bet' button, which automatically covers all 9 lines with a 50 Neopoint wager.
-This way might cost more per bet, but you maximise your chances of winning something as opposed to just playing it safe and only covering 3 lines.
+Personally, I prefer to use the "Max Bet" button, which automatically covers all 9 lines with a 50 Neopoint wager for a total of 450 NP per spin.
+This way costs more per bet, but you maximize your chances of winning something as opposed to just playing it safe and only covering 3 lines.

-It's worth noting that if the symbols are valid in more than one line (which is quite likely if you cover all 9 possible lines) then you will be paid for each pairing.
+If the symbols are valid in more than one line (which is quite likely if you cover all 9 possible lines) then you will be paid for each combination.
 For example, if you got a treasure map in the first and second spot on the top line, then that would be a valid payout in the line that goes straight along the top, and would also count for the line that starts in the top, left corner and zigzags across the board.
 So in this case you would receive a total payout of 100 Neopoints.

 Apart from the ones listed above, there are other symbols you may notice on the wheels which act slightly differently from the others.
 Here is a listing of these special symbols and the effects they have: